giampaolo/giampaolo.github.io/content/blog/2017/psutil-530.rst

 :date: 2017-09-03
 :tags: psutil, travel, python

 `psutil <https://github.com/giampaolo/psutil/>`__ 5.3.0 is finally out.
-This release is a major one, as it includes tons of improvements and bugfixes, probably like no other previous release.
+This release is a major one, bigger than any release before it in terms of improvements and bugfixes.
 It is interesting to notice how huge the `diff <https://github.com/giampaolo/psutil/compare/release-5.2.2...release-5.3.0#files_bucket>`__ between 5.2.2 and 5.3.0 is.
-This is due to the fact that I've been travelling quite a lot this year, so I kept postponing it.
+This is because I've been travelling quite a lot this year, so I kept postponing it.
 It may sound weird but I consider publishing a new release and writing a blog post about it more stressful than working on the release itself. =).
 Anyway, here goes.

 Full Unicode support
 --------------------